Authentication states

 Can open account pages via secure email links, commonly the Order Status page.

-Shopify limits access to many customer fields in this state.
+Shopify limits access to many fields in this state.

-Hubble skips customer‑dependent settings with conditions inside Dynamic blocks and shows the Default setting if present.
+Hubble skips auth‑dependent conditions inside Dynamic blocks' settings, if no other available condition exists it shows the Default setting if present.
 Static blocks render as usual.

 Authenticated customers